 Developers who seek a thorough understanding of the workings of the Windows I/O subsystem, either in preparation for writing/maintaining a WDM driver or for gaining a stronger understanding of Windows architecture.

-Important, Please Read: This seminar deals strictly with the Windows Driver Model (WDM) and does not prepare attendees for writing drivers using the Windows Driver Foundation.
-Most new driver development for Windows is done using the Windows Driver Foundation and not WDM.
+Important, Please Read: This seminar deals strictly with the Windows Driver Model (WDM) and does not prepare attendees for writing drivers using the Windows Driver Foundation (WDF).
+Most, though not all, new driver development for Windows is done using WDF and not the Windows Driver Model that is the subject of this seminar.
 Therefore, most students who need to design or develop new Windows drivers should not select this seminar, but should rather attend OSR’s Writing WDF Drivers for Windows seminar.

 Students attending this seminar must have a good working knowledge of O/S concepts in general (user mode versus kernel mode, virtual memory concepts, and concurrency issues) and Windows O/S architecture concepts in particular.
 Due to the hands-on orientation of this seminar, attendees will be assumed to be able to use Windows at a user level, including using Visual Studio (VC++).
 Working knowledge of the C programming language, and how to read and write to a file using Win32 (CreateFile, ReadFile, WriteFile) are also assumed.